 Adapted from Robert Fulghum

-By Kim Lephart, PT, DPT, MBA, PCS
+By: Kim Lephart, PT, DPT, MBA, PCS

-Here is what I have learned:
+Here is what I have learned from the kids:

 Work hard.
 Do your best.
 Many hands really do make light work.
 We are all good at something.
 You don't have to wait for someone to tell you to go!
 Cheer each other on!
 Running is fine, but skipping is way more fun!
 Along the way, don't forget to give high fives or to say hello or stop to smell the dandelions.
 It's okay to cry when you fall.
 It's good when someone comes to help you up; better when they encourage you; and best when they walk beside you to the finish line!
 Kindness goes a long way.
 Everybody looks good in sunglasses.
 Make time for simple things, like blowing bubbles.
 Music sounds better when you dance.
 Food tastes better after you exercise.
 Shared laughter is priceless.
 We are all different; and that is a be-YOU-tiful thing!